jzheng2017/RedditBot/README.md

 ---
 # How to use it?
 Step 1.
-Change the config settings to your account Step 2.
-Run it via command line.
+Change the config settings to your account

+Step 2.
+Run it via command line. -> cd \path -> redditbot.py